It is the only

 the observation car CENTRAL PLAINS from the 1947 train as part of

-the 'Spirit of the West' business excursion in 1988 (by then the
+Steam Excursion in 1977 and as part of the 'Spirit of the West' business excursion in 1988 (by 1977 the

 CENTRAL PLAINS was SP business car OREGON).